Ushang001/MEDICARE-PROJECT/README.md

 ---

+### 2. 😊 Optimal Patient Satisfaction

-· To enhance overall patient satisfaction and strengthen service quality, we recommend that stakeholders prioritize targeted interventions to address these areas.
+- To enhance overall patient satisfaction and strengthen service quality, stakeholders should prioritize targeted interventions—particularly in departments showing low satisfaction and high wait times.

-· Improving operational efficiency and post-discharge care could lead to better outcomes and a more positive patient experience
+- Improving operational efficiency and post-discharge care can lead to better health outcomes and a more positive patient experience.

-###3.
-Treatment Cost:
+---

+### 3. 💰 Treatment Cost

-· Explore cost-reduction strategies for some department like |Therapy while maintaining treatment quality to improve accessibility.
+- Explore cost-reduction strategies for departments like Therapy while maintaining treatment quality to ensure services remain accessible to all patients.

-· Insurance types like Medicare and Medicaid though have lower cost compared to Private insurance, is still considerably high.
-Stakeholders are advised to look for ways to mitigate this high cost.
+- Although Medicare and Medicaid clients incur lower treatment costs than private-insured patients, the absolute figures remain high.
+Stakeholders are encouraged to evaluate pricing models and seek ways to mitigate financial burden on these groups.

+---

-###4.
-Data-Driven Decision Making:
+### 4. 📊 Data-Driven Decision Making

-· The hospital dataset should be dated in order to ensure precise accurate comparison
+- Ensure hospital datasets are time-stamped and consistently updated to allow accurate comparisons and performance tracking.

-· Continuously analyze the hospital dataset to identify emerging challenges and optimize accordingly.
+- Continuously analyze the data to uncover emerging challenges, measure the impact of interventions, and guide strategic decision-making.

 <mark>An interactive Power BI dashboard can be downloaded <a href=" DASHBOARD-LINK ">**here**</a>.</mark>